tjmeem/Accuracy-and-realism-of-CMIP6-candidate-models-in-Great-Lakes-precipitation/README.md

 4. EC_extraction.R,mpi_extraction.R,mri_extraction.R,ac_extraction.R,miroc_extraction.R – Reads from netcdf files cited in Raw Data to calculate average precipitation for historical,ssp370 and ssp585 scenario and calculate the precipitation index functions using PI.R from function

 ### Figures
+Note to Meem: make sure these figures correspond to figures
 1. Figure1.R reads the outputs from Avg_Precip.R ,aggregates yearly precipitation and generate figure1
 2. Figure2.R- reads the outputs from Avg_Precip.R, calculates ensemble mean and generate figure2
 3. Figure3.R - reads the outputs from Avg_Precip.R ,aggregates monthly precipitation, performs hypothesis testing and generate figure3